Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 April 2025 11.32.53 UTC
+- WIB: Senin, 21 April 2025 12.29.36 UTC
-- WITA: Senin, 21 April 2025 12.32.53 UTC
+- WITA: Senin, 21 April 2025 13.29.36 UTC
-- WIT: Senin, 21 April 2025 13.32.53 UTC
+- WIT: Senin, 21 April 2025 14.29.36 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: inspirational
+Kategori: friendship